tijlleenders/ZinZen-user-talk/_posts/2023-04-05-ZinZen-vs-GTD.md

 - **identities**
 You can share ideas anonymously with the world - and get idea's back.
 It doesn't matter who they are or where they are.
 If they have good suggestions for you ... why not?

+## Bonus 2: one overview
+No more manual moves between projects, area's of responsibility and someday/maybe.
+Everything is in one place - where you can find it intuitively using the single hierarchy.

 ## What's the catch?
 ZinZen® isn't finished.
 I'm pouring all of my time and savings into this project, and we have some open source developers working for free, but we need a little extra [financial help](https://donate.stripe.com/6oE4jK1iPcPT1m89AA) to go faster!